imtonx/Seattle-Broadband-Study/README.md

 # Seattle Broadband Speeds Study
 A study on Seattle's broadband speed data

 Knowing if an ISP is giving us the speeds we deserve is simple.
-We just need to answer these 3 questions:
+We just need to answer these 3 questions:<br>
 **What and how much are people paying for?**<br>
 **What do these ISPs say they're offering?**<br>
 **What do we get for what we pay for?**<br>